pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Interpretable Machine Learning: A Guide For Making Black Box Models Explainable](https://amzn.to/3UtlmJ0) **The best book on interpretable ML!** 12/23
 - [Probabilistic Machine Learning: An Introduction - Murphy](https://amzn.to/49oj56i)  Great book, very dense, but given the length I expected math proofs and derivations.
 01/24
 - [Probabilistic Machine Learning: Advanced Topics - Murphy](https://amzn.to/3HMCWjv)  Great book, very dense, but given the length I expected math proofs and derivations.
 01/24
-- [The Founder's Mentality: How to Overcome the Predictable Crises of Growth](https://amzn.to/4bjA8YZ) I read this for work.
-I ahev read a lot of books like it, e.g., Lean Startup, etc.  This book was okay and a rather good reminder of what makes companies great.
-01/24

 -----------------------------------------------------------------------------------